The European market potential for candles

 All over the house

-Consumers now use candles to create ambience all over the living room: in a nice candleholder on the dinner table, on the mantelpiece or in the windowsill.
+Consumers use candles to create ambience across the living room: in a nice candleholder on the dinner table, on the mantelpiece, or in the windowsill.
 Larger candles can even go in eye-catching candle holders on the floor.
 The same goes for tealights, often displayed in small glass containers.
 Candles can be found in other parts of the house too, from the bedroom to the bathroom.

 Celebration